 Kaplan-Meier curves will be derived for each treatment type, by age, disease characteristics, co-morbidity and frailty subgroups (to be defined) to illustrate how these factors interact with treatment type and disease stage.

 OS will primarily be compared between the treatment groups using multivariate modelling, Cox’s Proportional Hazards model if appropriate.
 OS will also be compared using multivariate modelling adjusting for important prognostic factors.
 Hazard ratios (HR) and corresponding 95% CIs will be presented.
 Yearly OS, median survival, and corresponding 95% CIs will be presented for each treatment type.

+Addititionally we’ll report for the model based on OS [19,20]

+- Calibration and Discrimination Indexes/graphs.
+For Calibration we’ll produce graphs of predicted survival probabilities against right-censored failure times [21].
+For discrimination, for example [19], we can produce the following statistics: Harrell c-index, Gonen & Heller K, Explained variation (R^2_D).

+- the untransformed coefficients [19]

+- Kaplan Meier estimates grouped by Prognostic Index [19]

+- the baseline survival curve and baseline survival for useful timepoints [19]

 Failure-free survival (FFS) and cumulative incidence functions for local disease control will be calculated and compared using multivariate modelling, Cox’s Proportional Hazards model if appropriate to adjust for any important prognostic factors.
 HRs and corresponding 95% CIs will be presented.
 Yearly survival/local disease control, median survival/local disease control, and corresponding 95% CIs will be presented for each treatment group.
 Time to local progression or recurrence and its treatment will be summarised descriptively.

 3.3.5 Subgroup evaluation